natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-7B.md

 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->

 The aircraft can take a few hits in the engine and in the hull.
-It's not fantastic, like the [[P-400]], but is OK.
 It has 8 mm (0.31 in) of steel on the seat.
 You can avoid most of the enemy aircraft but stalling this fighter is a death wish.
-Any [[Bf 110 (Family)|Bf-110]] or the other Boom & Zoom type aircraft will kill you.
+Any [[Bf 110 (Family)|Bf 110]] or the other Boom & Zoom type aircraft will knock your plane out.
 It's effective to gradually reduce your speed and make circles clockwise to make enemies overshoot.

 === Modifications and economy ===
 {{Specs-Economy}}